Waterproof phones and accessories

 Some devices come with covers that help keep out water – please make sure you use them.

 Don’t immerse your device intentionally, and keep it away from salty or chlorinated water, and drinks.
-Also remember that wear and tear can gradually reduce water resistance – take care of your devices to maintain their resistance.
+Also remember that wear and tear can gradually reduce water resistance – take good care of your devices to maintain their resistance.

 ‘IP’ stands for ‘international protection’ or ‘ingress protection’.
 For devices, the first number tells you about the dust resistance.
 5 means ‘dust protected’, so a bit of dust might get in but not enough to stop the device working.
-6 means ‘dust tight’ – no dust will get in.
+6 means completely ‘dust tight’ – no dust will get in.

 The second number is for liquids.
 Devices rated at 5 are protected against water spraying on them.
 Ratings of 7 mean the device is safe at between up to 15cm and up to 1 metre deep.
 A rating of 8 means the device is protected in more than 1 metre of liquid.